 Because it’s a visualization tool, keeping the vision board visible is paramount.
-You have made this board because the images and words on it empower and motivate you.
+You have made this board because the images and words empower and motivate you.
 Now you must feed that information to your brain every single day until there is no shadow of a doubt that one day you will reach that vision.

-The more you do that, the more your brain will believe it and will begin to put energy behind it.
+The more you do that, the more your brain will believe it and begin to put energy behind it.

 So, keep your vision board in a visible place that allows you to glance at it at least each morning and evening.

 Your vision is not just an exercise in futility.
 Dreams without action behind them are delusional and will turn very quickly into anxiety and depression.

 For this purpose, your vision board can also serve as a progress tracker.
 There are several ways to do this, but maybe one of the simplest is the checkmark.

 First, prioritize the one to three goals you will work toward over the next twelve months.
 Then, decide on three to five significant milestones you need to reach during the year for the progress on those goals to move forward significantly.

 Then, near the related image, make five square boxes on your board.
 Every time you’ve reached one of those milestones, or you’ve completed one of those tasks, put a checkmark.